Joan Glotzbach Piano Studio

-I really enjoy working and teaching students ages from 5 to 75.
-Music is very rewarding to me and I perform in many different aspects of it - piano, keyboard, organ, percussion, bells, choral, directing and listening.
-My favorite aspect is in teaching smiling faces and people who want to learn.
+I enjoy working and teaching students aged from 5 to 95!
+Music is very rewarding to me and I perform in many different aspects of it - Piano, keyboard, organ, percussion, bells and choir.
+My favorite aspect is in teaching smiling faces and people who have a good attitude.

 I really enjoy watching people grow in learning music and especially helping students enjoy music and see how it can enrich their lives.